-The University's policy on discrimination and harassment addresses problems arising from grounds prohibited from discrimination under the Human Rights Code of British Columbia.
+The University's policy on discrimination and harassment (opens as .PDF document) addresses problems arising from grounds prohibited from discrimination under the Human Rights Code of British Columbia.
 The prohibited grounds of discrimination include: age, ancestry, colour, family status, marital status, physical or mental disability, place of origin, political belief, race, religion, sex, sexual orientation and criminal conviction unrelated to employment.
 If there are any concerns related to discrimination or harassment, please bring them to the attention of the supervising faculty member or the Equity and Inclusion Office.

-The University's statement on Respectful Environment for Students, Faculty and Staff addresses concerns an employee may have about personal harassment that does not involve prohibited grounds of discrimination covered under the Human Rights Code of British Columbia.
+The University's statement on Respectful Environment for Students, Faculty and Staff (opens as .PDF document) addresses concerns an employee may have about personal harassment that does not involve prohibited grounds of discrimination covered under the Human Rights Code of British Columbia.
 Again, these concerns should be brought to the attention of the supervising faculty member or Head of Academic Unit for investigation and resolution in a timely manner.